MohanadMetrash/Water-Segmentation-UNET/README.md

 ## 📂 File Structure

-The repository is organized as follows:

 ```
 ├── .gitignore          # Specifies files for Git to ignore
 ├── README.md           # This overview file
 ├── requirements.txt    # Required Python packages
-└── train.py            # Main script for data loading, preprocessing, training, and evaluation
+└── train.py            # Main script for all project stages
 ```

 ---

 ## Acknowledgments
 - Project provided by **Cellula Technologies**.
-- Dataset consists of multispectral satellite imagery.
+- Dataset consists of multispectral satellite imagery from a publicly available source.